 Although FIDough Hub may occasionally cover other topics related to personal finance, we assume you already understand the money basics, e.g., eliminate debt, spend less than you earn, and invest the difference wisely.
 Additionally, FIDoughHub focuses on early FI, but most of the resources work regardless of one’s age and can help you answer questions like, when can I retire?

-So what exactly is FI?
+So what exactly is FI or FIRE?